joesan/joesan-me/README.md

 The GitHub pages is configured to map to my domain name (bigelectrons).
 The build pipeline compiles the markdown content to a static html, pushes it to a branch [gh-pages](https://github.com/joesan/joesan-me/tree/gh-pages) from where the content is served.

+I will leave you with a punch line - Amateurs talks strategy, professionals talk logistics - Not said by me, but that statement means a lot and is applicable to our every single day.